FAQs - Updated November 2025

 City staff understand the importance of shade and cooling that public parks can provide on extremely hot days.
 Parks increasingly have a role in mitigating the negative effects of climate change and we take this responsibility seriously.

-Additional tree plantings will be included in the next design revision in balance with maintaining some sunny areas in the park.
-In addition, as an agency, we are beginning to incorporate shade structures into our new and renovated playgrounds and may do so at Scobert Gardens Park.
+Additional tree plantings are shown in this latest design and placed with an eye toward maintaining some sunny areas in the park.
+In addition, as an agency, we are beginning to incorporate shade structures into our new and renovated playgrounds and will likely do so at Scobert Gardens Park.

 12. Could more trees and shrubs be added to the design?

-Yes, more trees can be added to the design.
+Yes, more trees have been added to the design.
 Shrub beds have been historically difficult to manage and maintain due to regular camping and illicit use, but this doesn’t rule out select application of shrub or perennial planting as part of the park improvements.
+Some small shrub beds have been added to the design along the frontage of the park together with new trees in the lawn area.

 13. Will the park include any public art or decoration celebrating the Whit?

 Yes!
-Staff is excited to explore opportunities for this type of collaboration and we’ll dive into those details and ideas once we’ve landed on a site design.
+Staff are excited to explore opportunities for this type of collaboration, and we’ll dive into those details now that we’ve landed on a site design.
+We think the entry fence especially holds potential, but we will also continue to look at other art or interpretive opportunities for the park.

 14. Where can I find more information?